LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### Amazon Kinesis Data Streams:
   * On-demand capacity mode or Provisioned mode (if throughput exceeded exception => add shard[s])
   * Can have up to 5 parallel consumers
-  * Can store between 24 hours and 365 days in shard(s) to be consumed/processed/replayed by another service and stored elsewhere
+  * Synchronously replicate streaming data across 3 AZ in a single Region and store between 24 hours and 365 days in shard(s) to be consumed/processed/replayed by another service and stored elsewhere
   * Use fan-out if lag is encountered by stream consumers
   * Shards can be split or merged
   * 1 MB message size limit